hideyukiinada/benchmark/README.md

 Hide Inada
 ## Motivation
 When I first started playing with machine learning,  I didn't have a machine with a GPU that can accelerate training.
 However, as I got more serious about AI, I noticed that it was taking too long to train on my Mac mini.
-I bought a Nvidia GeForce GTX 1050 Ti for my Linux desktop to speed up my experiment.
+I bought an NVIDIA GeForce GTX 1050 Ti for my Linux desktop to speed up my experiment.
 As I got even more serious, I upgraded the GPU to GeForce GTX 1080.
 Ever since then, when I write ML code on my Mac mini, I almost always run my experiment on my Linux desktop.
 I really haven't measured how much faster training on a GPU is as opposed to running on a CPU.
 That's because I already know that it's just too slow to run my job on a CPU.
 However, I realized that it would be nice if I can say how much faster in a concrete term instead of saying "Much faster."
 So I decided to run an informal performance test using [a modified version of my CIFAR-10 script](https://github.com/hideyukiinada/benchmark/blob/master/project/benchmark1) which I believe is a realistic deep neural network application with 63 convolutional layers including ResNet blocks.

 # Results